What makes Nepal different than other countries

 Nepal is renowned for its majestic Himalayan peaks, including Mount Everest.
 The spirit of adventure and mountaineering runs deep in the Nepalese people.

-Sherpas, who are an ethnic group from the Everest region, has gained global recognition for their skills in mountaineering and their resilience in extreme conditions.
+Sherpas, who are an ethnic group from the Everest region, have gained global recognition for their skills in mountaineering and their resilience in extreme conditions.
 The determination and courage displayed by climbers, guides, and local communities reflect the indomitable spirit of the Nepalese people.

 Spirituality and Faith